Nevon/redactor-emoticons/README.md

         }
     });

 `name` is simply used as an ALT-attribute.
 `src` is the URL to use to display the emoticon.
 `shortcode` - To quickly add an emoticon, type the corresponding shortcode, select it and press the emoticon button.
 Any selected text that matches a shortcode will be replaced with the corresponding image.
-'viewType' - Changes the smile output view, default option is 'modal', also aviable 'dropdown' view
+`viewType` - Changes the UI for the emoticons.
+Default option is `modal`, also available is a `dropdown` view.

 ##Usage

 Click on the emoticon button to get a modal window with all your emoticons.